What is Property Crowdfunding? A Guide for Property Investors

 This allows you to get involved with, and see the benefit of, investing in property, without feeling like you've got to know everything about how to find and negotiate good quality property deals.

 Everything is brought to the table for you.
-Not only does crowdfunding allow you to get involved in property without a huge expense, but it is also a very hands-off way of investing; one with a relatively low level of involvement by the investors.
+Not only does crowdfunding allow you to get involved in a property without a huge expense, but it is also a very hands-off way of investing; one with a relatively low level of involvement by the investors.

 The Benefits Of Property Crowdfunding

-- Invest as little or as much as you like - Access to investing in property is made easy, many platforms start from minimal amounts of £1,000 with some as low as just £10, giving you access to the property market and start to benefit from rental income and growth.
+- Invest as little or as much as you like - Access to investing in property is made easy, many platforms start from minimal amounts of £1,000 with some as low as just £10, giving you access to the property market and starting to benefit from rental income and growth.

 - Diversify your portfolio - Invest across as many projects as you wish, for as much as you want.
 A diversified portfolio gives you balance and creates the potential for a stronger portfolio.

 - Pick any project that takes your interest - Whether it's refurbishments, standard buy-to-lets, HMOs, serviced accommodation, developments or conversions.
 All options are available.

-- Pick time frames to suit you - Select your investment projects based on how long you wish to invest for, many projects range from 12 months to 5 years, you choose the project timeframe that works for you.
+- Pick time frames to suit you - Select your investment projects based on how long you wish to invest, many projects range from 12 months to 5 years, and you choose the project timeframe that works for you.

 - Invest with confidence - You do not have to be a property expert or out finding property deals every day to take part in crowdfunding.
-These projects are put together with extensive due diligence by experienced property professionals and only offered on the platform when they meet exacting criteria.
-Crowdfunding platforms are regulated by the FCA and adhere to strict code of conduct to give you extra confidence.
+These projects are put together with extensive due diligence by experienced property professionals and are only offered on the platform when they meet exact criteria.
+Crowdfunding platforms are regulated by the FCA and adhere to a strict code of conduct to give you extra confidence.

 - It takes no time at all - There's downtime for finding deals, negotiating, managing refurbishments and juggling exit strategies.
 In just a few minutes you can invest in the project of your choice.